YaasirM/SPACEX_-Falcon_9_Analysis/README.md

 This query narrows down launches from sites starting with 'CCA', likely referring to Cape Canaveral launch sites.
 Repeated entries for CCAFS LC-40 suggest frequent use of this site for Falcon 9 missions.
 Repeated successful landings at specific launch sites can give us insight into which sites are more suited for recovery attempts.
 If a launch site consistently achieves successful landings, this could be an indicator for future predictions at this site.

 ### Question 3
-Display the total payload mass carried by boosters launched by NASA (CRS)
+Display the total payload mass carried by boosters launched by NASA (CRS).

 ```sql
 SELECT
  sum(payload_mass__kg_) AS sum